-1 Thurston Regional Planning Council, Land Cover & Impervious Surfaces, 2014
+1 Thurston Regional Planning Council, Land Cover & Impervious Surfaces, 2024

-- ❖ Chehalis River Basin: The Chehalis River and its largest tributaries have a history of not meeting water quality standards for temperature, dissolved oxygen, and fecal coliform, while many waterbodies in the upper watershed also have difficulties meeting pH, total phosphorus, and turbidity criteria.
-The Upper Chehalis watershed (WRIA 23) has been identified as a major source of fecal coliform bacteria to the Lower Chehalis watershed (WRIA 22) that includes Grays Harbor.
-The Upper Chehalis River Fecal Coliform Bacteria Total Maximum Daily Load report states that within the Upper Chehalis watershed, fecal coliform concentrations more than the Washington State water quality criteria are common.
-To improve water quality the Upper Chehalis watershed will work on (1) implementing and improving best management practices for nonpoint sources, (2) replacing failing on-site sewage treatment systems, and (3) developing a monitoring strategy to evaluate the effectiveness of the TMDL implementation measures. - ❖ Henderson Inlet Drainage Basin: The TMDL found that pollutant loads to some streams need significant improvements The 2017 Henderson Inlet Fecal Coliform Total Maximum Daily Load Water Quality Effectiveness Monitoring Report states that significant declines in pollution and improvements in water quality were seen in spite of an increase in population and an increase in development within watershed.
-The study concludes that investments made in stormwater infrastructure, shoreline protection, septic system programs and other efforts are making a difference.
-This fecal coliform reduction occurred despite an increase in human population in the watershed and an increase in density within the urban growth areas. - ❖ Nisqually River Watershed: The TMDL report for the Nisqually River Watershed also found that pollutant loads to some streams need to be significantly improved before the stream can meet water quality standards. - ❖ Totten, Eld Inlets Tributaries: Totten and Eld Inlet and several of its tributaries are on the 303(d) list of water bodies not meeting water quality standards for at least one water quality parameter.
-Some waterbodies are not currently on the 303(d) list, but they do not meet water quality standards.
-The parameters of concern include fecal coliform bacteria, dissolved oxygen, pH, and temperature (Ecology TMDL 2006). - ❖ Deschutes Basin: This basin has been separated into two TMDLs; one focused on freshwater and one focused on marine water. - Deschutes River Basin and Tributaries: Portions of the Deschutes River, Percival Creek, and Budd Inlet tributaries do not meet water quality standards and are on the Clean Water Act Section 303(d) list for one or more of the following parameters: fecal coliform bacteria, temperature, dissolved oxygen (DO), pH, or fine sediment.
-The TMDL implementation plan was submitted to the U.S. Environmental Protection Agency for approval in 2015.
+- Upper Chehalis River Watershed: TMDLs for the Upper Chehalis River and its tributaries (WRIA 23) include fecal coliform bacteria and temperature.
+The Upper Chehalis River Fecal Coliform Bacteria TMDL report states that within the watershed, fecal coliform concentrations more than the Washington State water quality criteria are common.
+Strategies to address fecal coliform include: - Implementing and improving best management practices for nonpoint sources, - Replacing failing on-site sewage treatment systems, and - Developing a monitoring strategy to evaluate the effectiveness of the TMDL implementation measures.
+The Temperature TMDL report states that the majority of stream heat is from sunlight.
+In-stream flows, stream shape, and human-caused activities such as agriculture and development also contribute to degraded conditions. - Henderson Inlet Drainage Basin: The TMDL found that pollutant loads to some streams need significant improvements.
+The Implementation Plan reports high fecal coliform bacteria concentrations throughout the watershed.
+Dissolved oxygen and pH freshwater issues were largely found to be related to natural and human causes.
+The 2017 Henderson Inlet Fecal Coliform Total Maximum Daily Load Water Quality Effectiveness Monitoring Report states that significant declines in pollution and improvements in water quality were seen in spite of an increase in population and an increase in development within watershed.
+The study concludes that investments made in stormwater infrastructure, shoreline protection, septic system programs and other efforts are making a difference. - Nisqually River Watershed: The TMDL report for the Nisqually River Watershed also found that pollutant loads to some streams need to be significantly improved before the stream can meet water quality standards.
+This TMDL addresses bacterial and dissolved oxygen levels.
+The Implementation Plan aims to reduce bacteria reaching the water bodies that exceed state water quality standards. - Totten, Eld Inlets Tributaries: Totten and Eld Inlet and several of their tributaries are on the 303(d) list of water bodies not meeting water quality standards for at least one water quality parameter.
+Some waterbodies are not currently on the 303(d) list but still do not meet water quality standards.
+The parameters of concern include fecal coliform bacteria, dissolved oxygen, pH, and temperature (Ecology TMDL 2006).
+The Water Quality Implementation Plan notes that pollution comes from many small sources scattered throughout the watershed.
+Cleanup efforts will focus first on controllable, human-related sources. - Deschutes Basin: This basin has been separated into two TMDLs; one focused on freshwater and one focused on marine water.

+- Deschutes River Basin and Budd Inlet Tributaries: Portions of the Deschutes River, Percival Creek, and Budd Inlet tributaries included in this TMDL report do not meet water quality standards and are on the Clean Water Act Section 303(d) list for one or more of the following parameters: fecal coliform bacteria, temperature, dissolved oxygen (DO), pH, or fine sediment.
+Potential impairment causes include failing or poorly maintained septic systems, malfunctioning sewer infrastructure, urban and agricultural use, animal waste, lack of shade, low summer streamflow, stream changes, and increased sunlight or nutrients. - Budd Inlet: The marine waters of Budd Inlet currently do not meet water quality standards for dissolved oxygen, the largest known source being Capitol Lake.
+Additional sources of carbon and nitrogen come from human-related activity.
+The inlet also receives discharge from the Deschutes River and several wastewater treatment plants.